-Figure 3 highlights the importance of each agent in our framework, demonstrating that both the Planner and Instructor contribute significantly to overall performance.
-Additional qualitative analysis of their roles is provided in Appendix G.
+Table 2 highlights the importance of each agent in our framework, demonstrating that both the Planner and Instructor contribute significantly to overall performance.
+Additional ablation studies, including a qualitative analysis of each agent's role, the effect of using alternative LLMs, and the impact of execution rounds, are provided in Appendix G.